adriennechang/cfdna_pipeline/README.md

 ## Running the pipeline
 *Notes:*
  *1. Currently, the pipeline only supports analysis of standard sequenced (not bisulfite) samples.
 The bisulfite pipeline is coming soon!*
- *2. The pipeline only works for 2x75 sequencing after SRSLY or MEYER library preparation.*
+ *2. The pipeline only works for 2x75 sequencing after SRSLY, MEYER, or NEXTERA library preparation.*

 The plug and play cfDNA pipeline follows the general steps:
 1. Copy data in `data/`